- Guidelines for Businesses

 Trustpilot is here to help you impress, improve and innovate.
 We do it by giving you a powerful review platform built on openness and collaboration that lets you engage with and collect insights from consumers.
 You can use Trustpilot for free or subscribe to our paid services.

 People who have had a recent, genuine experience with your business can write a review about it.
 Bear in mind that an experience doesn’t necessarily mean a purchase — it could be, for example, a phone call, an online order, a visit to a store or otherwise using your company’s product/service.

 But anyone with a conflict of interest cannot write a review of your business — this includes you, your employees and your immediate family members.
 It also means you and your employees can’t review a competitor.
 This is to protect the integrity of reviews.

 If you’re asking for reviews, your invitation process and language should be fair, neutral and unbiased.
-And if you’d like to include an incentive in your invitation, we need to approve it and inform our community by adding a note to your company profile page.
-It’s also possible to ask reviewers to provide a reference number when they leave a review, to help identify an experience.
+It’s possible to ask reviewers to provide a reference number when they leave a review, to help identify an experience.

-Reviews can’t be collected on company premises without prior permission from our Content Integrity Team.
+Reviews can’t be collected on company premises without our prior permission.
 And you can’t ask customers to use your equipment (for example, an iPad) to review your company.